christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 great-great-grandfather of Vespasian.

-Sabazius is related to the Saba/Sheba root meaning seven, rest, sated etc. and Jupiter-Sabazius is a Semitic or Semitized form of Jupiter, i.e. Turkish Judaism (the day of Sabbath was a festival of Sabazius (Plutarch (Symp. iv.
+Sabazius is related to the Saba/Sheba root meaning seven, rest, sated etc., and Jupiter-Sabazius is a Semitic or Semitized form of Jupiter, i.e. Turkish Judaism (the day of Sabbath was a festival of Sabazius (Plutarch (Symp. iv.
 6)).
 Also, I(J)upiter was also called Jove or Iove to the Romans.
 The Latin pronunciation of Iove would have been Yoh-Way,